segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/middleware.md

 strat: ios
 ---

-## Middleware
-Middleware are a powerful mechanism that can augment the events collected by the SDK.
-A middleware is a simple function that is invoked by the Segment SDK and can be used to monitor, modify or reject events.
-Source Middleware are available on `analytics-ios` 3.6.0 and higher.
-Destination Middleware are available on `analytics-ios` 4.0.0 and higher.
+Middlewares are simple functions invoked by the Segment libraries, which give you a way to add information to the events you collect using the Segment SDKs.
+They can be used to monitor, modify, or reject events.
+Source Middleware are available on `analytics-ios` 3.6.0 and later.
+Destination Middleware are available on `analytics-ios` 4.0.0 and later.

-The middleware API is easily accessible in both Objective-C and Swift.
+You can access the middleware API in both Objective-C and Swift.

 ### Usage